alexdantas/quickpress/README.md

 ## Getting started

-To use quickpress we call `qp` with some commands.
+To use quickpress we call `qp` with some commands, just like `git`.

 To start using a site withing quickpress, do: